Education for young people with SEND

 A boy in a wheelchair reaching for a book

-At 16, you can either stay in education or start a career, depending on what you want to do.
+At 16, you can stay in education or start a career.
+There isn't a right or wrong answer.

 Your education setting choices

-You can move into sixth form or college after taking your GCSEs.
-Depending on the sixth form or college entry criteria, you may be able to:
+After your GCSEs, you can go into sixth form or college.
+It depends on the entry criteria whether you may be able to:

 • move to another school's sixth form